Who knew writing copy for your business would be such a pain in the backside, right?

 - 0.0-30.0 – best understood by university graduates

-If your score falls in between these – e.g. Moby Dick was scored 57.9 by Amazon – then the numbers closest to your score is your reading level.
+If your score falls in between these, then the numbers closest to your score is your reading level.
+Moby Dick, for example, was scored 57.9 by Amazon.

-But as a tool for reading ease, it helps you keep your copy in line and stop you from over-complicating what you’re trying to say.
+But as a tool for reading comprehension, it helps you keep your copy simple and warns you of where you might be overcomplicating things.

-To test your own copy, all you need to do is take a look at this site (it’s free).
-Simply copy and paste in some example copy and find out how you score.
+If you want to test your own copy, all you need to do is take a look at this site (it’s free).
+You simple copy and paste in an example of your text to find out how you score.

 The ultimate test of copy